Revealed: Coastguard failings in run up to Channel migrant drowning disaster

 “No one comes to work with the intention of letting people die, but, in extremely challenging circumstances, mistakes get made,” the source said.

 “Yes, 27 people died, but 27,000-plus people have made it.
-I’d take a 0.1% success rate of survivability.
-We will never be able to save everybody - no emergency service in the world can say that.
+I’d take a 0.1 per cent success rate of survivability.
+We will never be able to save everybody – no emergency service in the world can say that.

 “We’d been working 20-hour days sometimes – really long periods with no breaks.
 Everybody was tired and frustrated.
 You can see people were fractious and snapping at each other.